ceph/ceph/doc/radosgw/multisite.rst

 Delete Default Zonegroup and Zone
 ----------------------------------

 #.
 Delete the ``default`` zone if it exists.
-Remove it from the default zone
+Remove it from the default
-   group first.
+   zonegroup first.

    .. prompt:: bash #